GiottoVerducci/rulebook2024/content.md

 ### **Master Cards**

 Master cards are cards you play in your role as a Methuselah.
-There are two categories of master cards: regular and out-of-turn master cards.

-Regular master cards are played during your master phase as master phase actions.
-At the start of each of your master phases, you get one master phase action, which you can use to play a regular master card.
-Out-of-turn master cards can only be played during other Methuselahs' turns.
-By playing an out-of-turn master card, you are using a master phase action from your next master phase, playing the card now instead of waiting until your next master phase.

-A master card in play is controlled by the Methuselah who played it, even if it is played on a card controlled by another Methuselah.

 The general types of master cards are as follows: